zhisheng-foo/Orbital/README.md

 Changelog:

+Update 0.2.1:
+Lowered dodge chance(now adjustable)
+Reset wep dmg from 3-0 to 1-0
+shifted camera to pos of player adjusted powerups for 2-0

 Update 0.2.0:
 Ready for user testing for milestone 3.
 Fixed small issue for pause screen --> Start game screen